Annex SL in ISO 14001:2015

 Annex SL is a new management system format that helps streamline creation of new standards, and make implementing multiple standards within one organization easier.

-It replaces ISO’s Guide 83, which provided a base structure and standardized text for management system standards (MSS).
-Guide 83 started to address complaints that many have when integrating current MSS like ISO 9001, ISO 14001 and ISO 27001.
+It provides a base structure for integrating management system standards (MSS) when like ISO 9001, ISO 14001 and ISO 27001.
 While these standards have common elements, they are described and organized differently, making it difficult for organizations to implement multiple standards.